Exbury Gardens

 Exbury Gardens is a 200 acre informal woodland garden in Hampshire, England with large collections of rhododendrons, azaleas and camellias, and is often considered the finest garden of its type in the United Kingdom.
 Exbury holds the national collection of Nyssa (Tupelo) and Oxydendrum under the National Plant Collection scheme run by the Plant Heritage charity.
 The gardens are rated Grade II* on the National Register of Historic Parks and Gardens.

 Lionel Nathan de Rothschild purchased the Exbury estate in 1919 and soon began creating a garden on an ambitious scale, emulating his father's at Gunnersbury Park in London.
-Exbury House itself is a neoclassical mansion which was built around an earlier structure in the 1920s.
-The gardens are open to the public, but the house is not.
+Exbury House is a neoclassical mansion which was built around an earlier structure in the 1920s; whilst the gardens are open to the public, the house is not.

 Location

 Exbury Gardens is situated in the village of Exbury, just to the east of Beaulieu, across the river from Buckler's Hard.
 It is signposted from Beaulieu and from the A326 Southampton to Fawley road in the New Forest.
 In the summer, the gardens are served by the New Forest Tour open-top bus service.